Efficient Two Photon Generation from an Emitter in a Cavity: Quantum Jump Analysis

 Two types of dissipative quantum jumps are observed: the first type, where the system jumps from $M_1$ to $M_0$ accompanied by a vertical blue spike, and the other where the system jumps to $M_0$ without the blue spike.
-These are further analyzed in Figure \ref{MC2}.
-The second type, depicted in the subfigure on the left, occurs when the system transitions directly from $M_{1}$ to \(M_{0}\).
+These are further analyzed in Figure \ref{MC2}(c) and (d).
+The second type, depicted in the subfigure (c), occurs when the system transitions directly from $M_{1}$ to \(M_{0}\).
 This is indicated by all populations going down to zero simultaneously when this type of jump occurs.
 These jumps are caused by the collapse operators $\sqrt{\kappa_1}a$ or $\sqrt{\gamma}\sigma_-$, resulting in one-photon emission or spontaneous emission into non-resonant modes.
-The other type of quantum jump is depicted in the subfigure on the right in Figure \ref{MC2}.
+The other type of quantum jump is depicted in the subfigure (d).
 Here, $\langle b^{\dagger}b\rangle$ first shoots up to unit probability, whereas $\langle \ket{e}\bra{e} \rangle$ goes down to zero.
 The unit value of $\langle b^{\dagger}b\rangle$ indicates the system transitioning from $M_1$ to $M_{0.5}$ i.e., $\ket{g,0,1}$, where the emitter is in the ground state and the number of photons in the cavity is one.
 This jump is caused by $\sqrt{\kappa_2}b$ and results in the emission of the first photon of the two-photon state from the cavity.
 The emission of the second $\omega_0/2$ photon occurs in quick succession, and the system jumps down to $M_0$. \\